-- Provide new premises for the York Road Project - Provide suitable Local Severe Weather Emergency Protocol (SWEP) accommodation.
+- Provide new premises for York Road Project. - Provide suitable Local Severe Weather Emergency Protocol (SWEP) accommodation.

-- > Participate in Woking's Rough Sleeping Estimate Count - Continue to joint fund with Waverley Borough Council the outreach support post managed by the York Road Project (formerly known as SHAWS) and seek additional resources to expand the outreach offer available. - Work with identified landlords in the private rented sector to provide accommodation for people who sleep rough or with a history of rough sleeping - > Investigate possibility of enabling "No Second Night Out" in Woking - Explore alternative approaches and funding streams to further support rough sleepers, including securing long-term, stable accommodation and sustaining tenancies.
+- Participate in Woking's Rough Sleeping Estimate Count. - Continue to joint fund with Waverley Borough Council the outreach support post managed by York Road Project and seek additional resources to expand the outreach offer available. - Work with identified landlords in the private rented sector to provide accommodation for people who sleep rough or with a history of rough sleeping. - Investigate possibility of enabling "No Second Night Out" in Woking. - Explore alternative approaches and funding streams to further support rough sleepers, including securing long-term, stable accommodation and sustaining tenancies.

-7.0 Monitoring and Evaluation
+7.0 Monitoring and evaluation